Memories of Madurai

 I had no intention of becoming an entrepreneur.
 Born to salaried class parents in the 90s, running a business was something that certain families did.
 In India then, entrepreneurship seemed to follow bloodlines.
 The path laid out to me was simple: study hard, get a stable job, climb the corporate ladder.

 Then came the internet boom, slowly democratizing entrepreneurship, breaking down old barriers.
 In the early 2010s while a revolution was brewing elsewhere in the world, startups were still a novel concept in India.
-But when I found an opportunity to work for one - I realized it was an accident bound to happen.
-Something ignited inside me—a restlessness, a curiosity, a hunger to create.
+But when I found an opportunity to work for one, I realized it was an accident bound to happen.
+Something ignited inside me - a restlessness, a curiosity, a hunger to create.
 I risked my secure job and plunged right in.
 What followed became the defining adventure of my life.

 The Rollercoaster Years

-But the highs were equally intoxicating - the bootstrapped venture I was part of had a multi-million dollar exit and I made quite a bit more money in my 20s than my peers.
+But the highs were equally intoxicating.
+The bootstrapped venture I was part of had a multi-million dollar exit and I made quite a bit more money in my 20s than my peers.
 I lived and built from the capital of the world.
 I partied in the Bahamas, traveled only business class (sometimes even first), and tasted success.

 It was exhilarating.
 It was exhausting.
 And somewhere along the way, I realized I already had great stories to tell my grandkids someday which honestly to me mattered more than the money I earned.